 You must be a homeowner in England to qualify for the vouchers.

-Homeowners include owner-occupiers, social and private landlords and park home owners.
+Homeowners include owner-occupiers, social and private landlords and part home owners.

-All homeowners can apply for funding for at least two thirds of the cost of eligible home improvements, up to a total value of £5,000.
+All homeowners could apply for funding for at least two thirds of the cost of eligible home improvements, up to a total value of £5,000.

-Some homeowners will qualify for vouchers covering the total cost of home improvements, costing up to £10,000.
-For this, you will need to receive at least one of the following:
+Some homeowners qualified for vouchers covering the total cost of home improvements, costing up to £10,000.
+For this, you needed to receive at least one of the following:

 - Income-based Jobseeker's Allowance (JSA)

 - Income-based Employment & Support Allowance (ESA)

 - Child Tax Credits (CTC)